 Third parties or publicly available sources.
 We may receive personal data about you from various third parties as set out below:

-Identity and Contact Data from publicly availably sources [such as Companies House and the Electoral Register based inside the EU.
+- Identity and Contact Data from publicly available sources, such as Companies House and the Electoral Register based inside the UK.

 How we use your personal data